kthchew/ao3-rss/README.md

 #### Environment Variables

-You can set environment variables in the Docker container to change its behavior.
+You can set environment variables in the Docker container to change the web server's behavior.

 | Variable            | Default   | Value         | Description                                                         |
 | ------------------- | --------- | ------------- | ------------------------------------------------------------------- |